Skip to main content

 The worlds first reusable orbital-class rocket

-The Falcon 9 rocket stands at 229.6 feet tall and has a mass of 1.2 million pounds.
-Its first stage is powered by nine Merlin engines that generate 1.3 million pounds of thrust at sea level, rising to 1.5 million pounds of thrust once the rocket reaches the vacuum of space.
+Falcon 9 comes in at 229.6 fee tall and a mass of 1.2 million pounds.
+Its first stage, often called the booster, is powered by nine Merlin engines that can generate 1.3 million pounds of thrust at sea level and 1.5 million pounds of thrust when the rocket reaches the vacuum of space.
+Its second stage is powered by a single, vacuum optimized version of the Merlin engine.

 Falcon 9 Reusability FAQ